The California Homemade Food Act (also known as “AB 1616″) passed in California on September 21st, 2012 and went into effect on January 1st, 2013.

 Jams, jellies, preserves and fruit butters must be made in compliance with the Federal Food Code (this resource does a good job of explaining it).
 It’s a complicated set of rules, but basically questionable items are those without enough sugar or acidity to make them safe.
 Many labs can test products for a small fee to determine their safety.

 Here is the official approved foods list.
-On May 7th and August 1st, some items were added to the list.
+On May 7th and August 1st of 2014, and on January 2nd of 2015, some items were added to the list.

 If you want something added to the approved foods list, you can submit a request.